karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 Are you familiar with LangChain?
 Semantic Kernel is an alternative to LangChain.
 One of its biggest advantages is that, while LangChain is only available in Python and JavaScript, Semantic Kernel is available in .NET.

-The fastest way to learn how to use Semantic Kernel is with this C# Jupyter notebooks.
+The fastest way to learn how to use Semantic Kernel is with this C# Notebooks.
 These notebooks demonstrate how to use Semantic Kernel with code snippets that you can run with a push of a button.

 - https://github.com/microsoft/semantic-kernel/blob/main/dotnet/notebooks/README.md